nablarch/nablarch-document/en/development_tools/toolbox/JspStaticAnalysis/02_JspStaticAnalysisInstall.rst

 Rewriting pom.xml
 -----------------------------------------------
-When modifying properties for the JSP static analysis tool according to the execution environment, if there are modifications to jspanalysis.excludePatterns, modify the pom.xml of the project that executes the tool.
+When modifying properties for the Jakarta Server Pages static analysis tool according to the execution environment, if there are modifications to jspanalysis.excludePatterns, modify the pom.xml of the project that executes the tool.
 When other items are to be modified, modify pom.xml of nablarch-archetype-parent.

 ================================  ============================================================================================================
 Configuration property                    Description